iyolee/react-component-template/README.md

 # react-component-template
-Create a React Component Library
+A simple template for a custom React component library.